Morelatto/ZoomCrawler/README.md

  ```

 ## No MongoDB
-To run without Mongo comment the following lines in settings.py:
+To run without Mongo comment the following lines on settings.py:
 ```
 ITEM_PIPELINES = {
     'zoom.pipelines.MongoDBCollectionsPipeline': 300,